u-boot/u-boot/tools/binman/binman.rst

 Features
 --------

-Apart from basic padding, alignment and positioning features, Binman supports hierarchical images, compression, hashing and dealing with the binary blobs which are a sad trend in open-source firmware at present.
+Apart from basic padding, alignment, and positioning features, Binman supports hierarchical images, compression, hashing and dealing with the binary blobs, which are a sad trend in open-source firmware at present.

-Executable binaries can access the location of other binaries in an image by using special linker symbols (zero-overhead but somewhat limited) or by reading the devicetree description of the image.
+Executable binaries can access the location of other binaries in an image by using special linker symbols (zero-overhead but limited) or by reading the devicetree description of the image.

 Binman is designed primarily for use with U-Boot and associated binaries such